ahmedfgad/GeneticAlgorithmPython/docs/source/custom_functions.md

 7. `on_generation`
 8. `on_stop`

+You can also pass a class instance for any of these parameters.
+The same 3 options (function, method, or class) work for the operator parameters `crossover_type`, `mutation_type`, and `parent_selection_type`.
+See the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/utils.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more about the operators.

-This section gives 2 examples of how to build these handlers using:
+This section gives 3 examples of how to build these handlers using:

 1. Functions.
 2. Methods.
+3. Classes.

 ## Assign Functions